iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_arraycommand.rst

 .. .. image:: ../_static/tutorial_images/arraycommand_px4_tutorial/bypass_arming_control_center.png

 Now, we'll configure the module to respond to unitless ArrayCommands.
 First, we need to ensure that the module will accept provided Commands.
 To do so, we need to configure a proper ``actuator_id``.
 This can be any value [0, 255], and in this example, we will use 0.
+As viewed in the DroneCAN GUI:

 .. image:: ../_static/tutorial_images/arraycommand_px4_tutorial/actuator_id_0_dronecan_gui.png

 Next, we'll configure our positional endpoints.
 Here, we are going to set our minimum angular displacement to -3.14 rad and our maximum to 3.14 rad.
 These minimum and maximum configurations tell the module that it can move between [-3.14, 3.14] rad when receiving ArrayCommands.
 Find ``unitless_control_mode`` and set it to 3 (this tells your module to treat unitless controls as positional commands).
 Set ``unitless_control_minimum`` to -3.14 and ``unitless_control_maximum`` to 3.14 to set your desired positional bounds.
+As viewed in the DroneCAN GUI:

 .. image:: ../_static/tutorial_images/arraycommand_px4_tutorial/unitless_min_max_dronecan_gui.png